aditya720p/aditya720p/README.md

 ### A passionate fullstack developer from India

 - 👀 I’m interested in coding/tech
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning nodejs
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me
  [Email](mailto:developwithaditya@outlook.com)